 For their part, employees have grown accustomed to having more control over where, when, and how they work.
 Those factors together are driving a change in workplace norms that organizations must embrace (read more about how companies can grow using the organization development method).

 Companies should consider extending this benefit and maybe even experimenting with new areas of flexible working in order to keep engagement high.
+At Personio, we have done exactly that with our PersonioFlex hybrid working model.

 A growing number of companies offer sabbaticals as a fringe benefit.
 These work to reward hard-working employees, entice new employees, and reduce attrition.